 What's the ROI of a Done-for-You Lead Generation Book?

 Most marketing ROI conversations are fiction.
 Ours won't be.
-The typical ROI of a done-for-you lead generation book ranges from 5x to 25x in the first year, meaning for every dollar you invest, you can expect $5 to $25 back in new client revenue.
+The typical ROI of a done-for-you lead generation book runs roughly 2x to 25x+ in the first year, and meaningfully higher from year two once the Claim is behind you.
+In other words, for every dollar you invest, you can expect a few dollars back at the low end and more than twenty-five at the high end, in new client revenue.
+Year one carries a one-time Title Claim, so year two and beyond return even more.
 That range is wide on purpose, because ROI depends on three things you control: your average client value, your close rate on warm leads, and how consistently you follow up.
 Across our client base in financial services, legal, dental, and home services, business owners who deploy a book funnel and follow up consistently land in the upper half of that range.
 Those who treat it as "set and forget" land in the lower half, or miss entirely.

 The Simple ROI Formula